 Topps also partnered with General Mills for a major promotion on the backs of Wheaties boxes that year.
 Youngsters could order an uncut sheet for $2 and two box tops or a cello pack for 50 cents and two box tops.

-Depending on the condition of Erving and a few other major stars, 1972-73 Topps sets typically cost $300-$500 in near mint or better condition, but of course sets with high-grade stars and rookies sell for much more on the rare occasion they are offered.
+Depending on the condition of Erving and a few other major stars, 1972-73 Topps sets typically start at several hundred dollars in respectable grade, but of course sets with high-grade stars and rookies sell for much more on the rare occasion they are offered.

 You can check out 1972-73 Topps basketball on eBay here.